Amos47/2400/Chapter5/Ch05_Basics.md

 		show hashtag(x)
 	next

 Twitter might set 'n' to be 10 or 15, let's say, and then the top 10 or 15 hashtags would be displayed.
-The algorithm could be run every minute or five minutes or at whatever interval Twitter deemed appropriate.
+The algorithm could be run every time someone hits the page, or on a fixed schedule per second, minute or five minutes or at whatever interval Twitter deemed appropriate.
 Here's what the result of that might look like:

 **Figure TTAP.
 Trending on Twitter, October 28, 2016 ~ 4PM**